bright/new-www/content/blog/a-product-designer-shaped-by-architecture-olas-career-journey.md

 **Ola decided it was time for a career change and made the pivot from architecture to product design.
 Explore her career journey, her decision to live in Porto, and her holistic approach to application redesign.**

 <div className="image">![Career story product designer](/images/brightstoryolagrid.png "Career story product designer")</div>

+## How did you come to live in Porto?

+I spent some time in Spain during college and really enjoyed their relaxed attitude towards life.
+After graduating, **I had the opportunity to do an internship abroad through the Erasmus program, so I decided to explore Portugal this time**.

+I love Porto!
+Even though I’ve been living here for over three years, **I still discover new and interesting spots**.
+I never get bored – every day, I’m amazed by something new I find.